-The auditing firm responsible for auditing CCRC financials, MaloneBailey LLC.
-Was heavily involved with many companies that turned out to have purposely inflated their numbers.
-In order to attract investors money.
-What is now known as the reverse merger fraud.
+- The auditing firm responsible for auditing CCRC financials, MaloneBailey LLC. was heavily involved with many companies that turned out to have purposely inflated their numbers, in order to defraud investors, in what is now known as reverse merger fraud.

 Source: Seeking Alpha

-What Happened in December?
+What Happened to CCRC in December?

 The excellent results for the first half of 2020, drew the attention of investors and traders.
-But what most people were not expecting was that on December 22nd CCRC received a Go-private preliminary non-binding offer led by the founder and chairman of the board Mr. Zhili Wang.
+But what most people were not expecting was that on the 22nd of December CCRC received a Go-private preliminary non-binding offer led by the founder and chairman of the board Mr. Zhili Wang.

 Back in 2018, CCRC had received a preliminary non-binding acquisition proposal to go private.
-At the time the price was $16 cash per share.
-At the time J Capital report on CCRC, argued that the company entrusted to raise the money to conclude the offer, Guangzhou Cornerstone.
-Has no ability to attract the funding necessary to close the deal.
+At the time the price was $16 cash per share, and the report from J Capital on CCRC argued that the company entrusted to raise the money to conclude the offer, Guangzhou Cornerstone had no ability to attract the funding necessary to close the deal.

 |Debt to Equity

 |Net Margin %

 |Return on Equity %

 Why CCRC Financials May Be Accurate

-If the financial statements were purposely altered.
-To give investors a different picture than what is going on in reality, why would insiders want to buy the whole business?
+If the financial statements were purposely altered to give investors a different picture than what is going on in reality, why would insiders want to buy the whole business?

 It does not seem to make much sense at this point.
-Of course they could try to manipulate the stock price to go higher.
+Of course, they could try to manipulate the stock price to go higher.
 But given the timing, why would they present the offer right after the positive results.
 My view is that, if they want the price action to move in a certain way, it is down.
 So that they can buy shares at a lower price.
 If that is the case, it is because the company’s financials are solid.

 Why have insiders kept buying shares since 2018, if the stock price did not reflect the reality of their operations?

-If the company’s operations are far smaller than what the financials make us believe.
-Why would Huaxia Bank (SHA:600015), Ping'An Bank (SHE:000001), and Vipshop (NYSE: VIPS) use their services?
+If the company’s operations are far smaller than what the financials make us believe, why would Huaxia Bank (SHA:600015), Ping'An Bank (SHE:000001), and Vipshop (NYSE: VIPS) use their services?

-The companies mentioned have a considerable size and importance within the chinese economy.
+The companies mentioned have a considerable size and importance within the Chinese economy.
 They wouldn’t require services from a fraudulent or incapable company.
 On the other hand, CCRC wouldn’t disclose them as new customers if that was not the case.
 The backlash of potential lawsuits would deter them from misrepresenting the reality of their business.

-There is a high level of risk, when investing in obscure misunderstood securities.
-CCRC is one of them.
+There is a high level of risk when investing in obscure misunderstood securities - CCRC is one of them.
 Despite the risks, there seems to be a great deal of evidence that the financials are actually accurate.
-Otherwise insiders would have sold their shares, a long time ago.
-At the same time they wouldn’t try to take the company private.
+Otherwise, insiders would have sold their shares, a long time ago.
+At the same time, they wouldn’t try to take the company private.